NuevoFoundation/workshops/content/python-turtle/activity-4.md

 ## Tricky Python syntax - Part 2

-Notice that functions use similar syntax rules with `for`-loops - you must have a `:` at the end of the function declaration, and anything in the function body needs to start with two spaces.
+Notice that functions use similar syntax rules with `for`-loops - you must have a `:` at the end of the function declaration, and anything in the function body needs to start with a tab.

 What happens when you need a `for`-loop inside of a function?
 Then, you need to combine the rules together!
 Here is an example on how to properly put a `for`-loop inside of a function.